 What is striking about all this now, to me, is the variety, the sheer number of options.
 Back then, phones were made by a host of different companies.
 Besides the ones mentioned above, there were also models by T-Mobile, LG, Cingular, PalmOne (remember the Treo?), and HTC.

 The phones all looked different, too.
 There were flip phones and “candybar” phones and later, sliding flip phones (like the Sidekick).
 The first phone with an internal (vs. external) antenna was produced by a Danish company called Hagenuk in 1994, but even after that, plenty of popular cells continued to use external antennas, which became style points on their own.
 Some were tiny nubs; others were retractable.
-There were QWERTY keyboard phones, and phones that came in all different colours, or even bedazzled; because most didn’t yet require cases, you could really show these features off.
+There were QWERTY keyboard phones, and phones that came in all different colors, or even bedazzled; because most didn’t yet require cases, you could really show these features off.

 Sometimes, fashion designers put out phones, like the LG Prada, one of the first phones with a touch screen, beating the inaugural iPhone by a month.
 Armani, Baby Phat, and Versace all released phones with various companies, too.